A Survey on Diffusion Language Models: Challenges and Future Directions

 {\textbf{4) Scalability.}} Scalability remains an underexplored challenge for diffusion language models, particularly in comparison to autoregressive models.
 Although DLMs have shown promising results on certain metrics and benchmarks, they have yet to be scaled to the same extent as AR counterparts.
-The largest publicly available DLM currently contains only around 8B parameters, significantly smaller than leading AR models that have been scaled to hundreds of billions or even trillions, such as Llama-3.1-405B~\cite{grattafiori2024llama}, DeepSeek-V3-671B-A37B MoE~\cite{liu2024deepseek}, Qwen3-235B-A22B MoE~\cite{yang2025qwen3}, Kimi-K2-1T-A32B MoE~\cite{team2025kimi}, etc. Closed-source DLMs, such as Mercury and Gemini Diffusion, also fall short of state-of-the-art AR models across a wide range of benchmarks.
+Earlier public DLMs were mostly concentrated around the 7B--8B scale, while recent models such as LLaDA2.0~\cite{bie2025llada2} have begun to extend public DLMs to larger model sizes.
+Nevertheless, compared with leading AR models that have been scaled to hundreds of billions or even trillions of parameters, such as Llama-3.1-405B~\cite{grattafiori2024llama}, DeepSeek-V3-671B-A37B MoE~\cite{liu2024deepseek}, Qwen3-235B-A22B MoE~\cite{yang2025qwen3}, and Kimi-K2-1T-A32B MoE~\cite{team2025kimi}, large-scale DLMs remain relatively less explored.
+Closed-source DLMs, such as Mercury and Gemini Diffusion, also fall short of state-of-the-art AR models across a wide range of benchmarks.
 Furthermore, many existing DLMs are trained either from previously pretrained AR models or built upon baseline DLMs (e.g., LLaDA) using limited datasets, which further constrains their scalability and performance.
 Therefore, the ability to further scale up DLMs still needs to be validated or explored.